 Your pantry moth traps should start catching the male moths within a day or two, but it will take time to reduce the population if there are moth larvae present that pupate into a new cycle of adult moths.
 This can be a process that extends over several months.

 Pantry Moth Traps are the ideal starting point, especially as they give you a clear idea of how bad the infestation is and whether you are seeing success (a reduced daily catch rate over time is good news!).
-If the infestation is persistent, you may want to consider one of our Pantry Moth Killer kits to deal with the larval stage at the same time (our kits include traps).
+If the infestation is persistent, you may want to read our blog post on How To Get Rid Of Pantry Moths.
+Full of helpful information on how to check, clean and remove larvae and eggs, this post will help you to reduce the severity of a serious infestaion.

-With our guidance, you will deal with your moth infestation, protect your valuable clothing and home textiles, and take away the stress of dealing with these pests.
+With our guidance, you will deal with your moth infestation, protect your dry food stuffs, and take away the stress of dealing with these pests.

 Our food moth traps are proven to be effective at catching Indian Meal Moths and Mediterranean Flour Moths.
 15 Pack(3x 5pk).
 Non-toxic, odourless and safe pantry moth traps for use in your domestic kitchen.